human-conditions/yodrew.github.io-original/_pages/pre-sale.md

 #### plan

-A proper working tool is essential to an profitability.
+Proper tools are essential to any worker.
 E-paper is radically humane technology.
 It is neutral, even calming.
-Laptop displays⁠—backlit, color, fast, strobing⁠—are irritating, distracting, and enervating.
-They destroy my concentration.
+Laptop displays⁠—backlit, color, fast, strobing⁠— irritate, distract, and enervate me, destroying my concentration.
 With an e-paper computer, I can:

 - hold my entire book in my mind at once while editing
 - read several crucial books and articles I found since my last e-paper device died
 - develop the business that creates the goods and services I wish to offer

-- business
+S- business
     - study the startup process
     - develop pitch deck and other business documents to attract funding
     - assemble team and organize work